Debitsuccess/debitsuccess-api/docs/Introduction/7-Glossary.md

 ### addressType
-Type of the address provided.
-To be selected from one of the options provided [here](https://debitsuccess.atlassian.net/wiki/spaces/DDE/pages/1257414195/Library#AddressType).
+Type of the address provided such as Business, Home, Physical, or Postal.

 ### amount